Mega-busy time in the vegetable garden at the moment with seeds progressing nicely Space is limited so seeds and seedlings have taken over the house!

-Enjoying lamb breasts roasted with garlic and herbs (above) – hugely economical and taste superb.
-Will try stuffed and rolled lamb breast this week.
+Enjoying lamb breasts roasted with garlic and herbs (above) – economical and taste superb.

-Using half minced beef and half minced beef heart for dishes like burgers and bolognese sauce.
-So delicious!
-Great way to get heart into the diet.
+Using half minced beef and half minced beef heart for dishes like burgers and bolognese sauce is a great way to get heart into the diet.

 Paid a visit to John and Patsy Price to get some fantastic 100% pasture raised beef.

 Currently eating the last of 2014’s swiss chard and kale before pulling them up.
 Also we have the first rhubarb of the year appearing.
 Stewed with cinnamon and mixed spice and served with coconut cream and vanilla.